 8 Meal Planning Tips

-If meal planning is on your New Year's resolutions list, this post is for you.
+If you’re wondering how to meal plan, this post is for you.
 Cooking at home can add years to your life, and meal planning is the key to producing those home-cooked meals, while saving money and time in the process.

 1. Make Time for Meal Planning

 Remember, you are in control of your time, and get to set your priorities.
 If meal planning is it, make it count!
 From choosing recipes to shopping, prepping, and cooking, it is a goal that is totally within reach.
 Whether you read food blogs obsessively in your down time, or are cooking a few classics from the family cookbook, planning is key.
 Take into consideration how many days you will be at home for dinner during a given week, how much time you will have to prep, and choose recipes accordingly.
 I like to meal plan at the same time every week (Saturday mornings), as this habit helps ensure that it happens.

 Know when you are going to shop, where you are going to shop, and make a shopping list, based upon your weekly menu.
 Besides picking up the ingredients for particular recipes, lists also help keep it simple, and stay on a budget.
 There is nothing worse than an overstuffed fridge, filled with ingredients that go bad before you can get to them.
 Buy what you need, and try to use what you have on hand.

 Whether it is Pinterest, browser bookmarks, cookbooks, or newspaper clippings pinned to the inside of your cupboards, find a way that recipes are effortlessly at your fingertips.
 If you are cooking for your family, I find it is best to have recipes easily accessible so that all can chip it to help without much effort.